wilsonmar/oss-perf/README.md

 BTW, If you see a typo that needs fixing or an idea that should be considered, please fork this repo, edit the file, and send us a pull request.
 Better yet,
 <a href="#NewComponents">join us</a> to revolutionalize the industry.
+Organizations not in the business of selling performance engineering software and services to the public, it’s natural for us to develop framework as **open source** on public github repos so we can share the benefits as well as development costs, but also to ensure continuity of skills and effort.

 <a name="Background">
 ## Background Why</a>
 Here is what even commercial vendors have not yet delivered:

-A. Organizations not in the business of selling performance engineering software and services to the public, it’s natural for us to develop framework as **open source** on public github repos so we can share the benefits as well as development costs, but also to ensure continuity of skills and effort.

-B. **Eliminate errors** in program coding source by **automatic generation of programming code**
+A. **Eliminate errors** in program coding source by **automatic generation of programming code**
     based on specs.
    Although various attempts at generating UI code have not taken hold due to complexity, generation of APIs is less complex of an undertaking.

-C. **Test immediately** in the dev. lifecycle through automatic **generation** of test automation scripts and API mock scripts.
+B. **Test immediately** in the dev. lifecycle through automatic **generation** of test automation scripts and API mock scripts.
    Making changes easy, fast, and safe enables fix-fast which makes systems more "correct" than monolithic design.

-D. **Automatic alerts** of slow execution speeds during automated functional testing discovered automatically by **machine learning** robots rather than tedious manual examination of logs.
+C. **Automatic alerts** of slow execution speeds during automated functional testing discovered automatically by **machine learning** robots rather than tedious manual examination of logs.

-E. **Automatically cycle though variations** of <a href="#configs">
+D. **Automatically cycle though variations** of <a href="#configs">
    several configurations</a> during a single manual run initiation.
    More important than hands-free, this enables performance analysis to go beyond merely testing to engineering.